SAIGON DRIP

 TO GROW WITH THE COMPANY, A GRAPHIC SYSTEM WAS DEVELOPED THAT COULD BE EXPANDED ACROSS FUTURE PRODUCT LAUNCHES AND CHANNELS.

-SAIGON DRIP HAS AN IDENTITY THAT’S AUTHENTICALLY IT’S OWN.
+SAIGON DRIP HAS AN IDENTITY THAT’S AUTHENTICALLY THEIR OWN.

 Saigon Drip has continued releasing new roasts using the visual system.
 Their coffee has been picked up by regional chains and featured in local news articles with an ever-growing fan base.